swanky-rt/Student-Navigator/assignment-2/README.md

 ## How to Run the Code

-** Main Code (This execution is for FL using FedAvg aggregator) **:
+## Main Code Execution (This execution is for FL using FedAvg aggregator):

-# Please follow below instructions to execute the code( this is for federated learning using fedAvg aggregator).
+**Please follow below instructions to execute the code( this is for federated learning using fedAvg aggregator).**

 **Command Line Commands**

-# STEP-1: Please come to repo root using below command line.
+STEP-1: Please come to repo root using below command line.
 ```python
 cd assignment-2/code/federated_learning_fedAvg
 ```

-# STEP-2: Run the below command.
+STEP-2: Run the below command.
 ```python
 python run_fedAvg.py
 ```